jd-coderepos/llms4subjects/gnd-howto/README.md

 | 913          | GND Subject Subcategory Code                          | [Link](https://www.loc.gov/marc/authority/ad913.html) |

 Data fields with tags `150` and `550` can be seen as central to interpreting a GND Sachbegriff record.
 The tag `150` supplies the subject heading label.
 While tag `550` provides a broader term or related subject.

+### IV] Train an LLM on the GND

+Refer to the following guide that can